List of Twin Star Exorcists characters: Twin Star Exorcists

-The human-impurity hybrid 10-year-old son of Rokuro and Benio.
+The human–impurity hybrid 10-year-old son of Rokuro and Benio.
 He was born in Magano and baptized as the Miko.
-His parents were able to conceive him through the means of Chinu the midwife.
-Hikaru surpassed all distinguished prodigies from only a toddler as he already gained self-awareness, though he feigned ignorance of his parents' fate from the lessons of his legal guardian, Mayura, for the following seven years.
-He speaks in adult manners and his academic talents as an exorcist are overwhelmingly high despite Mayura's objections.
-Despite not wanting their son to go on the Miko path, Hikaru secretly coordinates with a young Basara named Mirai to formulate a powerful spell to reincarnate his mother and father.
-When the plans are finalized, Hikaru announces them to the exorcist community and they come to proceed with it.
-Arriving in the Outcast Valley, Hikaru and Mirai summon the Twelve Guardian familiars to rebirth King Kegare and transform it into King Purification therefore separating Benio and Rokuro from its body.
-With the remaining basaras disappearing to their newfound planet, Hikaru and the surrounding people shower the Twin Stars with smiles.
+His parents conceived him with the help of Chinu, the midwife.
+Hikaru surpassed all distinguished prodigies from early childhood, as he already possessed self-awareness, though he feigned ignorance of his parents' fate under the guidance of his legal guardian, Mayura, for the following seven years.
+He speaks in an adult manner, and his academic talents as an exorcist are overwhelmingly high despite Mayura's objections.
+Despite not wanting their son to follow the Miko path, Hikaru secretly coordinates with a young Basara named Mirai to formulate a powerful spell to reincarnate his mother and father.
+When the plans are finalized, Hikaru announces them to the exorcist community, and they proceed with them.
+Arriving in the Outcast Valley, Hikaru and Mirai summon the Twelve Guardian familiars to rebirth King Kegare and transform it into King Purification, thereby separating Benio and Rokuro from its body.
+With the remaining Basara disappearing to their newfound planet, Hikaru and the surrounding people shower the Twin Stars with smiles.